-However I was desperate to keep my budge low, and sleeping in my car was free.
-Also I and am not a huge fan of hotels and sleeping in beds where other people have slept.
+However I was desperate to keep my budget low, and sleeping in my car was free.
+Also, I am not a huge fan of hotels and sleeping in beds where other people have slept.

 I chose to stay in campgrounds where there are park rangers, camp hosts, and other campers.
 It is the safest way to go.
-Besides, I think sleeping in the car is safer than the tent because you can lock yourself in.
+Besides, I think sleeping in a car is safer than a tent because you can lock yourself in.
 But I also brought my tent just in case I wanted to use it.